igvteam/igv/scripts/java9/readme.txt

 igv.bat       (for Windows)
-igv.sh        (for Linux and macOS) igv.command   (for macOS, double-click to start)
+igv.sh        (for Linux and macOS) igv_hidpi.sh  (for Linux with HiDPI displays) igv.command   (for macOS, double-click to start)

-The _hidpi versions of these scripts will scale up the UI for users with HiDPI displays.
-They are unnecessary for Mac users.

 The bat and shell scripts are configured to start IGV with 4GB of memory.
 This is a reasonable default for most machines.
 If you are working with very large datasets you can increase the amount of memory available to IGV by editing the first line of the startup script.
 Specifically change the value of the "-Xmx" parameter.
 For example, to start IGV with 8 gigabyte of memory change the value

    -Xmx4g